-The Holiday Train visits Mauston again to lift everyone’s holiday spirits.
-It will chug into Mauston on Saturday, December 8th (2018) and will come to a safe stop where the track intersects Division St. near Tremont St. The train will arrive promptly at 4:15pm.
+The Holiday Train chugs it’s way into Mauston on Saturday, December 8th (2018) and will come to a safe stop where the track intersects Division Street near Tremont Street.
+The train will arrive promptly at 4:15pm.

 The Canadian Pacific Holiday Train is about 1,000 feet in length with 14 brightly decorated rail cars.
 Each car is decorated with hundreds of thousands of technology-leading LED lights and holiday designs.
 The CP Holiday Train will be rolling through Wisconsin with 13 stops throughout the state from Sturtevant to LaCrosse.

 Once the train stops the stage door will lower and the concert with The Trews and Willy Porter will begin at 4:25pm.
 As all proceeds go to the local Food Pantry, there will be a brief presentation with local officials and food pantry staff.
-The band will performa mix of country and holiday-themed songs.
-The train stays for about a half hour when it moves on to its next stop.
-Once the band plays its last song, the stage door closes and the train leaves.
+The band will perform a mix of country and holiday-themed songs.
+The Holiday Train stays for about a half hour when it moves on to its next stop.
+Once the band plays its last song, the stage door closes and the Holiday Train leaves until next year.

 Safety first!
 Please keep a safe distance away from the train and watch that small children are clear of it as it moves out of town.